Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Introduction

-For the multiphase steels examined in this study, GND-mediated SGP governs the ISE, and the depth-dependent strengthening is formalized by the well-established Nix-Gao scaling relation \cite{nixIndentationSizeEffects1998}:
+For the multiphase steels were chosen for this study as the have a well-established analytical baseline in the form of Nix-Gao model \cite{nixIndentationSizeEffects1998}, where GND-mediated SGP governs the ISE, and the depth-dependent strengthening is formalized as following:

 where~\(H_{0}\)~is the depth-independent bulk hardness,~\(h_{c}\)~is the contact depth, and~\(h^{*}\)~is a characteristic length scale encoding indenter geometry and dislocation density.
 The standard correction procedure, that involves replotting data as~\(H^{2}\)~versus~\({1}/{h_{c}}\)~and extrapolating the linear regime to~\({1}/{h_{c}} \rightarrow 0\), recovers~\(H_{0}^{2}\)~directly.
-However, reliable linearization requires~\(h_{c} \gtrsim 200\)~nm; at shallower depths, such stochastic parameters as tip-apex rounding and elastoplastic pile-up systematically inflate apparent hardness, producing bilinear deviations that corrupt the extrapolation \cite{pharrIndentationSizeEffect2010, quIndenterTipRadius2004}.
+In the present steel dataset, reliable linearization was observed only for $(h_c \gtrsim 215)$ nm; at shallower depths, such stochastic parameters as tip-apex rounding and elastoplastic pile-up systematically inflate apparent hardness, producing bilinear deviations that corrupt the extrapolation \cite{pharrIndentationSizeEffect2010, quIndenterTipRadius2004}.
 Modified frameworks address individual contributions but introduce additional fitting parameters without resolving the underlying geometric measurement error \cite{wangComparativeStudyIndentation2024, quIndenterTipRadius2004, abualrubAnalyticalExperimentalDetermination2004}.
-Consequently, the standard laboratory response, manual exclusion of shallow measurements, creates a methodological constraint that is irresolvable for constrained-volume characterization: such materials impose maximum permissible contact depths well below the 200 nm threshold required for valid Nix-Gao linearization.
+Consequently, the standard laboratory response, manual exclusion of shallow measurements, creates a methodological constraint that is irresolvable for constrained-volume characterization: such materials impose maximum permissible contact depths usually well below the 300 nm threshold required for valid Nix-Gao linearization.

 Inverse Finite Element Analysis (FEA) offers a numerically rigorous alternative by iteratively updating elastoplastic constitutive parameters until the simulated~\(P\)-\(h\)~response converges to the experimental curve \cite{daoComputationalModelingForward2001}.
 However, two fundamental limitations restrict its practical applicability: the inverse problem requires hundreds of non-linear finite element evaluations per property extraction \cite{kangDeterminingElasticPlastic2012}, and the solution is mathematically non-unique - distinctly different combinations of yield strength and strain-hardening parameters can produce virtually indistinguishable~\(P\)-\(h\)~curves \cite{thoUniquenessReverseAnalysis2004, chenUniquenessMeasuringElastoplastic2007}, rendering inverse FEA impractical for routine microstructural characterization.